TradeIdeasPhilip/compress/README.md

 If you just deleted a string from the list, you will never say to save the last interesting string.
 You always do the saving before the deleting.

-Just seperating the print command from all the others did a lot.
+Just separating the print command from all the others did a lot.
 (The print command copies a string from the table to the output.
 It is by far the most command command.)
 Eventually I made a complete state machine saying what was and wasn't legal at any time.